 For to be carnally minded is death; but to be spiritually minded is life and peace.

 The Gospel of Jesus Christ is a gospel of peace.
 To follow the works of the flesh is to be in turmoil and restlessness.
 It is only by what God has done can we have peace.
 It is God’s work at the cross that makes it all possible.

 Who gave Himself for our sins, that He might deliver us from this present evil world, according to the will of God and our Father: To whom be glory for ever and ever.
 Amen.

-This salvation was not cheap, it demanded of Jesus a heavy price, so that we could have the free gift of eternal life; how could anyone now suggest that there is anymore to pay or do?
+This salvation was not cheap, it demanded of Jesus a heavy price, so that we could have the free gift of eternal life, how could anyone now suggest that there is anymore to pay or to do?
 If God spared not His Son how shall he not freely give us all things with Him?
 Rom.8:32.
-Here Paul makes it plain to the Galatians that Salvation is from Him and not by the works of the flesh, it is God who saw the need and provided the remedy, we had no part in it whatever; it is the gift of God not of works, Eph.2:8-9.
+Here Paul makes it plain to the Galatians that Salvation is from Him and not by the works of the flesh.
+It is God who saw the need and provided the remedy, we had no part in it whatsoever.
+It is the gift of God not of works, Eph.2:8-9.

 He gave Himself for:

 And this is the reason, the specific purpose that God had in mind: to deliver us from the world.
-The word deliver implies rescue: that is by removing us from the system of this world, so that we might belong to another – God’s kingdom not by taking us out of the physical world, but by changing our nature so that we are not a part of this world.
+The word deliver implies rescue: that is by removing us from the system of this world, so that we might belong to another – God’s kingdom.
+This is not achieved by taking us out of the physical world, but by changing our nature so that we are not a part of this world.
 Peter puts it like this: